Booosty

 Our mentoring platform helps third-culture people

-who want to move up in their career, and improve their mental health by finding their best-fit career mentor who defines their personalized SMART goals and related tasks, and gain more self-satisfaction, career and financial improvement and feel inclusive.
+who want to move up in their career, and improve their mental health by finding their best-fit career mentor who defines their personalized SMART goals and related tasks, and gain more self-satisfaction, career and financial improvement, and feel included.

 3. Ideate